Steven Engel

 Steven Andrew Engel (born June 29, 1974) is an American lawyer.
-He served as the United States Assistant Attorney General for the Office of Legal Counsel in the Donald Trump administration.
-Engel, who previously worked in the George W. Bush administration as Deputy Assistant Attorney General in the Office of Legal Counsel, was nominated by President Donald Trump on January 31, 2017, and confirmed on November 7, 2017.
-On January 20, 2021, he was succeeded by Christopher H. Schroeder, serving under the Biden Administration.
+He served as the United States assistant attorney general for the Office of Legal Counsel in the first Trump administration.
+Engel, who previously worked in the George W. Bush administration as deputy assistant attorney general in the Office of Legal Counsel, was nominated by President Donald Trump on January 31, 2017, and confirmed on November 7, 2017.